Stephen I of Hungary: Founder of Christian Kingdom of Hungary

-Sainthood
+Sainthood and veneration

 Stephen's cult emerged after the long period of anarchy characterizing the rule of his immediate successors.
 However, there is no evidence that Stephen became an object of veneration before his canonization.
 For instance, the first member of the royal family to be named after him, Stephen II, was born in the early 12th century.

 Stephen's canonization was initiated by Vazul's grandson, King Ladislaus I of Hungary, who had consolidated his authority by capturing and imprisoning his cousin, Solomon.
 According to Bishop Hartvic, the canonization was "decreed by apostolic letter, by order of the Roman see", suggesting that the ceremony was permitted by Pope Gregory VII.
 The ceremony started at Stephen's tomb, where on 15 August 1083 masses of believers began three days of fasting and praying.
 Legend tells that Stephen's coffin could not be opened until King Ladislaus held Solomon in captivity at Visegrád.
 The opening of Stephen's tomb was followed by the occurrence of healing miracles, according to Stephen's legends.
 Historian Kristó attributes the healings either to mass psychosis or deception.
 Stephen's legends also say that his "balsam-scented" remains were elevated from the coffin, which was filled with "rose-colored water", on 20 August.
 On the same day, Stephen's son, Emeric, and the bishop of Csanád, Gerard, were also canonized.

 Having completed the office of Vespers the third day, everyone expected the favors of divine mercy through the merit of the blessed man; suddenly with Christ visiting his masses, the signs of miracles poured forth from heaven throughout the whole of the holy house.
 Their multitude, which that night were too many to count, brings to mind the answer from the Gospel which the Savior of the world confided to John, who asked through messengers whether he was the one who was to come: the blind see, the lame walk, the deaf hear, the lepers are cleansed, the crippled are set straight, the paralyzed are cured...